Sunday 11th October 2020

 School: Vancouver Children’s Centre, all university students

 Those in residential care: Margaret Chapman, John Garfoot, Audrey Mark.

-Those who are unwell: Claire, Jean, Mary, Teresa, Katie Beattie,
+Those who are unwell: Claire, Doug, Ash and Sarah, Jean, Mary, Teresa,

-Betty Tyrrell, Emily Weightman, Peter Willmore, Siobhan Yates.
+Janet Turner, Betty Tyrrell, Peter Willmore, Siobhan Yates.

-And continue to pray for: Elliot Buchanan, David Colby, Joyce Colby, Doreen Elks, Lauren Greengrass, David and June Hawkins, Ray Howard, Maggie Linney,
+And continue to pray for: Elliot Buchanan, David Colby, Joyce Colby, Doreen Elks, Lauren Greengrass, David and June Hawkins, Ray Howard, Pam Loveless,

 At St Faith’s Church we continue to take advice from the Church of England and from the Methodist Church as to how we should respond to the coronavirus outbreak in the country.
 We seek to do all that we can to keep ourselves safe and want to reassure you of the continuing support and care for all our members and for the wider community.